hypergraphql/hypergraphql/README.md

 }
 ```

-The response of HyperGraphQL server consists of the usual GraphQL JSON object, further augmented with a JSON-LD context, included as the value of the property "@context" on the "data" object.
+The response of HyperGraphQL server to this query consists of the usual GraphQL JSON object, further augmented with a JSON-LD context, included as the value of the property "@context" on the "data" object.

 ### HyperGraphQL response:
 ```js